krex4715/FIR_jh_Lee/CURL_to_gym/README.md

 ## Result
-I compared the performance of CURL with the performance of SAC with physical state value environment.
+I compared the performance of CURL with the performance of SAC with physical Information Observation environment.

 ### Original CURL Performance in DM_Control
 in [CURL(Contrastive Unsupervised Representation Learning for Sample-Efficient Reinforcement Learning)](https://mishalaskin.github.io/curl/),